Joining up emergency services to help our local communities

-Some of the earliest projects we carried out were for UK Police forces and we're pleased to say we still count them as clients today.
+Some of the earliest projects we carried out were for UK Police forces.
 We have worked on projects to make it easier for the police and public to communicate - joining up citizen interactions and data.

 We are pioneering new approaches to sharing information across all of our emergency services for the benefit of citizens - ethically acquiring and sharing data which is controlled by the individual.

 Our project portfolio in the criminal justice sector is diverse.
-We provide the technology that powers the Police National Legal Database which is used by all 43 police forces in England and Wales and has over 200,000 users across the secure UK Criminal Justice Network.
+We provided the technology that powered the Police National Legal Database which was used by all 43 police forces in England and Wales and had over 200,000 users across the secure UK Criminal Justice Network.

-As their technology partner, we have co-innovated with the Police National Legal Database team to deliver solutions including websites and apps which save the police an estimated £12 million a year in savings.
+We innovated with the Police National Legal Database team to deliver solutions including websites and apps which saved the police an estimated £12m a year.
 The "Ask the Police" website has had over 50 million visits and counting.

 When West Midlands Police needed a lost and found and evidential property system, they commissioned us to build one.
 Used in over 80 police stations and property offices it holds information on over 1.8 million property records.

-We are helping to support victims of crime too.
-Working with organisations including West Yorkshire Police and Crime Commissioners and Nottinghamshire Victim Care (commissioned by the Nottinghamshire Police and Crime Commissioner) to design and deliver websites to signpost help and support for victims.
+We also provide support to victims of crime too.
+We have worked with organisations including West Yorkshire Police and Crime Commissioners and Nottinghamshire Victim Care (commissioned by the Nottinghamshire Police and Crime Commissioner) to design and deliver websites to signpost help and support for victims.

-The First Point Community Portal enables emergency services personnel to more quickly provide better care to members of our community in emergency situations.
+PDMS has worked on the First Point Community Portal which enables emergency services personnel to provide better care to members of our community more quickly in emergency situations.